ADMISSION ARRANGEMENTS 2018 -19

 or you can email the admissions team on email@example.com

 Completed IYCAFs must be returned to the school.
 We will then inform you as to whether a place is available or not.
-Details of our over subscription criteria can be found by clicking the link on this page
+Details of our over subscription criteria can be found by clicking the link below.
+Please note that the same over subscription criteria apply to applications for places in the new Reception Class and in Year Casual Admissions.

 1 – Looked After Children / Children in Local Authority Care